Best Strikers in Premier League History

-Some of best strikers in premier league history have been the world's best players too, let's find out who they are?
+Some of the best strikers in Premier League history have been the world's best players, too, let's find out who they are.

 Every striker on this list have impacted their team each on their own ways, making every player unique from the rest, but let’s see who comes on top of the EPL top strikers ever, shall we!?

 Manchester United have had some of the best strikers inPremier League

 play for them in the Premier League era.
 In fact, some of which are on this list, but it these two players were something else as everyone that came after eventually were compared to them.

 In football we quite often see strong partnerships that propel their teams into glory and although these two were exceptional players on their own, as a unit they were unstoppable.
 Yorke and Cole up front were a different level of threat than either of them were individually and what made it even better was the fact that they relished this and didn’t let ego or rivalry get the better of them.